pie6k/use-method/README.md

 At the same time, we want `togglePerson` reference to remain constant to avoid re-rendering `ToggleButton`.

-Both of those things will happen with `useConstCallback`.
+Both of those things will happen with `useMethod`.

 The same component using `useCallback` could look like: